-This exam is taken in the January of year 10.
+This exam is taken in year 11

 Contemporary issues in sport.

 - Issues which affect participation in sport. - The role of sport in promoting values. - The implications of hosting a major sporting event for a city or country. - National Governing Bodies and technology in sport.